sphero-inc/Sphero-iOS-SDK/README.md

 ![installspheroxcode4templateforios.png](https://github.com/orbotix/Sphero-iOS-SDK/raw/master/assets/image01.png)

 This Xcode 4 Template Installer is designed to move the Sphero iOS SDK into the correct directory and integrate a default Sphero Application into the New Project menu in Xcode.
 It is important to note that this Installer only works with Xcode 4 and above.
-If you are the type that neglects the importance of upgrading your development environment, (guilty!) then you will have to manually add the Sphero iOS RobotKit and RobotUIKit into your Xcode project.

- - After the Sphero Xcode 4 template is installed, Open Xcode 4.
+ - After the Sphero Xcode 4 template is installed, Open Xcode.

  - In Xcode navigate to File > New > New Project . . .